SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Nexus repository is to maintain artifacts and dockerhub is used to maintain docker images.

 ### Session-50
-- What is Dockerfile & why we use different instructions ?
-A Dockerfile is a text file that contains a set of instructions to build a Docker image.
+- What is dockerfile and why we use different instructions ?
+A dockerfile contains a set of instructions to build a docker image.
 It defines everything your container needs like OS, software, dependencies, configurations and the default command.
-Dockerfile is a declarative way of creating docker image.
-It’s like a recipe for creating a Docker image.
+Dockerfile is a declarative way of creating our own docker images.
+It’s like a recipe for creating a docker image.
+Dockerfile starts with capital D.
-- We have instructions in Dockerfile FROM, RUN, CMD, LABEL, EXPOSE, ENV, COPY, ADD, ENTRYPOINT, USER, WORKDIR, ARG, ONBUILD.
+- We have instructions in dockerfile FROM, RUN, CMD, LABEL, EXPOSE, ENV, COPY, ADD, ENTRYPOINT, USER, WORKDIR, ARG, ONBUILD.
 - FROM ---> Defines the base image for the Dockerfile.
 Every Dockerfile must start with a FROM instruction.
 - RUN ---> Executes commands at build time and creates a new image layer, usually for installing packages or dependencies.
 - CMD ---> Defines the default command that runs when a container starts.
 It can be overridden at runtime.
+Systemctl command will not work in container, to work it should be the main OS but the container is baseOS.
+So we have give the command manually.
+Search in google like 'nginx running command inside the container' there will be a daemon command put that in CMD
 - LABEL ---> Adds metadata to the image, like maintainer info, version, or description.
+It can used for filtering.
 - EXPOSE ---> Documents the port the container listens on at runtime.
-It doesn’t publish the port; it just declares it.
+It doesn’t publish the port it just declares it.
 - ENV ---> Sets environment variables inside the container, useful for configuration and passing dynamic values.
 - COPY ---> Copies files/directories from the host machine into the container filesystem.
-- ADD ---> Similar to COPY, but also supports remote URLs and automatically extracts compressed files.
+- ADD ---> Similar to COPY but also supports remote URLs and automatically extracts compressed files.
 - ENTRYPOINT ---> Defines the main command that always runs when the container starts.
 Unlike CMD, it’s not easily overridden.
 - USER ---> Specifies the user (or UID/GID) under which the container will run, mainly for security to avoid root.
 - WORKDIR ---> Sets the working directory for subsequent instructions like RUN, CMD, ENTRYPOINT, COPY, and ADD.
 - ARG ---> Defines variables that are passed at build time using --build-arg, useful for dynamic image builds.
 - ONBUILD ---> Adds a trigger instruction that executes later, when the image is used as a base for another build.
 - Note that in Dockerfile, first instruction should be "FROM" nothing but referring baseOS.
-- What is RUN vs CMD instruction ?
--
+- Popular interview question, what is RUN vs CMD instruction ?
+RUN at the time of image building and CMD runs at the time of container creation.
+What is the difference between COPY vs ADD ?
+Both are used to copy the files from local to image but ADD have 2 extra capabilities one is it can directly download files from internet, another one is it can directly untar the tar files.
+CMD vs ENTRYPOINT ?
+Both runs at the container creation time only but CMD command can be overridden by another command at run time.
+ENTRYPOINT command cannot be overridden at run time, if you try to do so, the command you are entering at run time will go and append to entrypoint.
+We can use CMD and ENTRYPOINT for best results like CMD is supplying the default arguments to ENTRYPOINT, user can always override CMD arguments at the run time.
+Nothing but like we are not giving access to override the main command to users, if user forgot to give arguments, we have CMD to supply the default arguments.
+- USER instruction defines which Linux user the container should run as (instead of default root), mainly for security.
+We can restrict root access with USER instruction.
+Docker containers should not run with root user its a security issue they can easily get the complete storage of underline OS.
+One docker container should not access to another docker container.
+We can disable this option to a user.
+- WORKDIR instruction is sets the default directory inside the container where commands will run, similar to setting a current working directory with cd .
+- ARG vs ENV instruction ?
+ARG will provide values to the dockerfile only at build time, while ENV will access values at build time, run time and also in the container.
+- ONBUILD instruction is rarely used today but it’s handy for creating reusable base images.
+- Why we are using almalinux ?
+Because there will be no ping command because its a bare minimum OS.

 ### Session-51
 -